 With the recent ability to use DNA, it has become relatively easy for ADGA to use this technology to establish proof of parentage or proof that the listed parentage is not possible.
 This is very serious action and is necessary for the integrity of the ADGA Herd books.

-The papers should be returned to the ADGA office with a note that you did this in error.
-If the goat is ineligible for ADGA herd books, the records of that goat and any offspring can then be removed from the herd books without any penalty.
-If the individual would be eligible for another herd book, it can be moved to the correct herd book.
+The papers should be returned to the ADGA office with a note that the registration or recordation was made in error.
+If the goat is ineligible for ADGA herd books, the records of that goat and any offspring will be removed from the herd books without any penalty.
+If the goat would be eligible for another herd book, it can be moved to the correct herd book.

 Please feel free to contact the ADGA office or the Registration Committee Chair if you have any questions about this topic.
-We will be glad to assist you.